sartaj/transient/readme.md

 ### Environment Setup

 There is none.
-Part of my goal here is to see how far I can push a pure web project with no bundler, package management, etc.

 To start, use your favorite web server, or try:

 ```
 npx http-server